vuex-orm/vuex-orm-next/docs/guide/relationships/one-to-one.md

-# Relationhips: One To One
+# Relationships: One To One

 A one-to-one relationship is a very basic relation.
 For example, a `User` model might be associated with one `Phone`.
 You may define such a relationship using 2 types of relationship attributes, `hasOne` and `belongsTo`.